-This post is inspired by a chapter from an edited volume of academic articles about the role of ‘crowdsourcing’ (perhaps my least favourite word, after awesome) and collaborative creativity in urban planning.
+This opinion piece is inspired by a chapter from an edited volume of academic articles about the role of ‘crowdsourcing’ (perhaps my least favourite word, after awesome) and collaborative creativity in urban planning.
 You can find the complete citation below.

 The authors, an ornithologist and an ecologist, explored the role that citizen science methods might contribute toward making a more “collaborative rather than adversarial type of public participation“.

-I’ve written before on this blog about the need to bring more love (as opposed to fear) into community engagement process (Motivating positive public engagement through love) and (More on the role of love in Community Engagement).
+I’ve written before about the need to bring more love (as opposed to fear) into community engagement process (Motivating positive public engagement through love) and (More on the role of love in Community Engagement).
 One of the principle arguments is that creative or constructive (in a physical sense) engagement, that by its nature produces a collaborative ‘output’ in the form of a physical or digital artifact, has the potential to be far more engaging than traditional forms of engagement.